FabricMC/fabric-docs/develop/gamerules.md

 ## Creating a Game Rule {#creating-a-game-rule}

-To create a custom gamerule first create a `GameRules` class; this is where we are going to declare our gamerules.
-Inside this class declare two constants, a gamerule identifier and the gamerule itself.
+To create a custom game rule, first create a `GameRules` class; this is where we are going to declare our game rules.
+Inside this class, declare two constants: a game rule identifier and the rule itself.

 @[code lang=java transcludeWith=:::gameruleClass](@/reference/latest/src/main/java/com/example/docs/gamerule/ModGamerules.java)